Prevent bad debts with PPSR and Retention of Title (RoT)

 When selling goods on credit, the Retention of Title (RoT) clause ensures that ownership (or title) of the goods supplied are not transferred to the customer until the customer has made full payment, even if they have taken possession of the goods.

-RoT clauses and Personal Property Securities Registration (see How do I register goods?) will prepare you for the scenario you hope never happens – being left with bad debts when people don’t pay.
+RoT clauses and Personal Property Securities Registration (see How do I register goods?) will help prevent you from being left with bad debts when customers fail to pay.

 What happens if the customer doesn’t pay?